Rogers State University: Media

 RSU's radio station, KRSC, is broadcast on 91.3 FM and over the Internet.
 It began in 1980 as a 10-watt station, and is now 3000 watts, reaching an audience of more than 1.2 million in northeastern Oklahoma.
 The station's programming consists mainly of indie rock and pop, with specialty rock, blues, punk and Native American music shows.
 KRSC also provides coverage of Hillcat basketball, baseball and softball.
 The station is staffed by students, faculty and area media personalities.
 KRSC broadcasts 24 hours a day, seven days a week.
 The facilities are in Markham Hall.

 RSU's television station, KRSU-TV 35, is the only full-powered public station licensed to a public university in the state.
-It broadcasts cultural and educational programming on UHF Channel 35 and digital channel 36 from its 2.75-million-watt tower 24 hours a day.
+It broadcasts cultural and educational programming 24 hours a day.
 The station is also carried on local cable systems and is available on Cox Cable Channel 19 in Claremore and Tulsa.
 The station is home to many telecourses and interactive courses, part of RSU's distance-learning programs.
 It also produces in-house documentaries and regular programming.
 It is operated by a paid staff, with assistance from RSU students.
 The station reaches an audience of 1.2 million in the northeastern Oklahoma and southeastern Kansas areas.

 The independent student newspaper The Hillpost was originally established as a print newspaper in 2009 and re-established as an online news publication in 2020.
 It was produced in collaboration with the Claremore Daily Progress which allowed the student editors to print their newspaper for distribution on all three of Rogers State University's campuses and allowed for the newspaper to be inserted within regular issues of the Claremore Daily Progress.

 Greek life

-Rogers State University is home to two sororities, Alpha Sigma Tau, Epsilon Delta chapter, initiated in November 2005, and Alpha Sigma Alpha, Theta Eta chapter.
+Rogers State University hosts two sororities: the Epsilon Delta chapter of Alpha Sigma Tau, initiated in November 2005, and the Theta Eta chapter of Alpha Sigma Alpha.

+In early 2023, the Oklahoma Epsilon chapter of Phi Delta Theta was inducted, marking the establishment of the first official fraternity at Rogers State University.

+Although there were emerging chapters of Kappa Sigma and Tau Kappa Epsilon on campus, they are presently inactive.